CRLClearinghouse/dev_example/README.md

    1. The counts of `Court`, `Person`, and `PersonCourt` entries that display when looking at http://127.0.0.1:8000/.
    2. Any testing of your code.
    3. Any explanation of design choices you think need explanation.
-3. From your repository's page, under Settings > Manage Access, add MargoSchlanger and laurenyu as collaborators so that we can see your submission.
+3. From your repository's page, under Settings > Manage Access, add MargoSchlanger and jasminegump as collaborators so that we can see your submission.
 4. Notify us by emailing mschlan [at] umich [dot] edu.